algx23/Space-Invaders-But-Better/README.md

 ## Known Bugs

 - flickering of enemies
+- sometimes projectiles do not show when firing
 - enemies may sometimes not show
 - collision detection sometimes rendering collisions that did not happen